 in the Fort Totten Metrorail station area have been implemented, including

 replacing original track equipment dating back to the 1970s.
+Metro has

 increased capacity on the Red Line by operating more trains during the morning